 No, Alexa is not a stranger I’m suggesting you invite into your home.
 Alexa is the artificial intelligence (AI) platform used for Amazon’s smart home devices.
 If I had to pick one thing that I think will make the biggest difference in feeling more comfortable traveling without your child, this would be it.
 It has definitely made the biggest difference for us.

-Amazon’s smart home devices like the Amazon Show and the Amazon Spot, allow you to “drop-in” on certain rooms.
+Amazon’s smart home devices like the Echo Show [they even have an Echo Show for kids], allow you to “drop-in” on certain rooms.
 You can do it from another device or from your phone when you’re not at home.
 The receiving room doesn’t have to do anything to receive the drop in either which is perfect for kids.
 They simply hear a chime notification letting them know Mommy and Daddy are waiting to see their precious faces [be sure to turn the volume down on the device if you don’t want them to hear the chime].
 The kids can ask their device to connect with you as well!
 It’s all driven by voice commands so it is very easy to use.

 And don’t worry about privacy.
 You can choose to display video, just have audio, or have both on your side.
 On the receiving end, the display is blurred for a set amount of time to allow them to “get decent” or simply decline the connection.
 The settings are fully customizable to fit your needs.

 Amazon is always updating their device selection to bring you the best features and options!
 Check out their full selection of Echo and Alexa devices here!

 Facebook Portal has the equivalent of Instagram filters that let you put cool overlays in your video chat.
 It’s a simple feature but something kids will go nuts for.